Who Gets Health Care and Why: AI, Race and Health Equity

-Algorithms that correct for race are currently used to inform treatment for more than thirteen specialties, including obstetrics, cardiology, nephrology, and oncology, even though race has not been proven to be a reliable indicator of genetic differences.
+Algorithms that correct for race are currently used to inform treatment across specialties, including obstetrics, cardiology, nephrology, and oncology, even though race has not been proven to be a reliable indicator of genetic differences.

-For this NIHCM webinar, leading researchers in the field will explore:
+For this NIHCM webinar, leading researchers in the field explored:

 - The scope and likely impact of clinical AI on health disparities and guidelines for considering race in diagnostic algorithms.

 - How we can design clinical AI algorithms that can improve health equity and reduce the impact of systemic racism on health.